mikepqr/stowsh/README.md

      what was found in the target folder.
 The benefit of this is if you install a package somewhere and you want to see what the changes were you can afterwards use git diff tools in the package directory to check this, and determine if you want to revert it or stage & commit some of the changes.

-   + When adding packages with `-g -a PACKAGE_DIR -t TARGET_DIR SOURCEFILES...` it will copy and overwrite revisioned files in PACKAGE_DIR with what it found in the SOURCES.
+   + When adding to packages with `-g -a PACKAGE_DIR -t TARGET_DIR SOURCEFILES...` this will copy and overwrite git-revisioned files in PACKAGE_DIR with what it found in the SOURCES.

 ---